SOEN-390-Mini-Cap/CovidTracker/README.md

     ```
 5. (Optional) Initializing and seeding the database
     ```sh
+    $ docker-compose exec server sh
     $ npm run db:init
     $ npm run db:seed
     ```
-8. (Optional) Connect to the database on `localhost:5432` in pgAdmin
+6. (Optional) Connect to the database on `localhost:5432` in pgAdmin

 You can now access the server at http://localhost:8080